joksas/badcrossbar/README.md

 ### Voltages

-Similarly, `badcrossbar.plot.voltages` accepts either individual arrays for nodes on the word and bit lines, or a named tuple containing both sets of voltages.
+Similarly, `badcrossbar.plot.nodes` accepts either individual arrays for nodes on the word and bit lines, or a named tuple containing both sets of voltages.
 If any of the arrays are 3D, they are averaged along the third axis.

 The following piece of code computes and plots average node voltages over four sets of applied inputs: